MatteoGuadrini/nosqlapi/README.md

 ### Session Objects

-`Connection` objects should respond to the following methods.
+`Session` objects should respond to the following methods.

+> ATTENTION: Session object it will come instantiated if the Connection object contains a database value.

 #### Session attributes